Protect yourself from assault and battery charges

 - An incident involving juveniles

 - Sexual assault charges

 - Tribal law matters

-Our attorneys are equipped to defend Central Michigan University students, as well as adults of all ages.
+Our criminal defense attorneys are equipped to defend Central Michigan University students, as well as adults of all ages.
 We understand the unique impact that a conviction can have on a college student.
 Such a conviction may prevent a student from pursuing the career of his or her choice or lead to expulsion from school, even if the assault and battery case did not take place on campus.

 We are also available to handle tribal law matters.
-Our team is available to represent Saginaw Chippewa Indian Tribe members who have been charged with assault and battery, and we take “per capita” assignments as payments for services rendered.
+Our criminal defense team is available to represent Saginaw Chippewa Indian Tribe members who have been charged with assault and battery, and we take “per capita” assignments as payments for services rendered.